jdkandersson/OpenAlchemy/README.md

 - `__str__` model methods to support the python `str` function,
 - `__repr__` model methods to support the python `repr` function,
 - `to_dict` model methods to convert instances to dictionaries,
 - `readOnly` and `writeOnly` for influence the conversion to and from dictionaries,
 - exposing created models under `open_alchemy.models` removing the need for `models.py` files,
 - ability to mix in arbitrary classes into a model and
-- can use the short `x-` prefix or a namespaced `x-open-alchemy-` prefix.
+- can use the short `x-` prefix or a namespaced `x-open-alchemy-` prefix for extension properties.

 ## Contributing